mlflow/mlflow/docs/source/llms/tracing/tracing-schema.rst

         context, this would be equivalent to the `tools <https://platform.openai.com/docs/api-reference/chat/create#chat-create-tools>`_ param in the Chat Completions API.

-        The type should be a list of valid tools.
+        The type must be a list of valid tools.
 At the moment, the available tool types are:

         * :py:class:`FunctionTool <mlflow.types.chat.FunctionTool>`
         * :py:class:`UnityCatalogFunctionTool <mlflow.types.chat.UnityCatalogFunctionTool>`

-      - This attribute can be conveniently set using the :py:func:`mlflow.tracing.utils.set_span_chat_tools` function.
+      - This attribute can be conveniently set using the :py:func:`mlflow.tracing.set_span_chat_tools` function.
 This function will throw a validation error if the data does not conform to the spec.

 Please refer to the example below for a quick demonstration of how to use the utility functions described above, as well as